helloyanis/media-downloader-unleashed/README.md

 # live-stream-downloader
-Download M3U8 live streams to the local disk.
-This is a fork of the original [live-stream-downloader](https://webextension.org/listing/hls-downloader.html) extension.

 <a href="https://addons.mozilla.org/addon/file-downloader-unleashed/"><img src="https://blog.mozilla.org/addons/files/2020/04/get-the-addon-fx-apr-2020.svg" alt="drawing" width="200"/></a>

-#### What this fork changes
+#### What this add-on does

-- Removed blocklist, download videos and streams from any website!
+You can download audios, videos and streams to view offline, from most websites!

-- Removed code related to blocking, lighter extension!
-- Single SVG file for extension icon, even lighter!
+- Support for video, audio, and .m3u8 streams
+- Clean interface with material design!
-- Update to manifest v3!
+- Easy to use settings!
-- Added and improved wake lock feature for Firefox!
-Don't let your screen turn off while downloading!

-Note : Even though Youtube was removed from the blocklist, the add-on still can't download videos from Youtube, because Youtube uses DASH streaming, which is not supported by this add-on.
+- Multiple detection and download methods to try to find one that works on the site!
+- Android compatibility (to be tested extensively)
+- Media preview in d